niksy/manage-side-effects/README.md

 Type: `Function`
 Returns: `Function`

 Side effect to register.

 Return value should be function which contains cleanup code (e.g. event listener removing).
+If return value is not a function, a noop function will be used as return value.

 #### id